Recreating the Country - Ten key principles for designing sustainable landscapes

 Chapter 2 describes the sustainable design system, its valuable attributes and supporting scientific research

-An award winning winery; a boutique dairy; a traditional grazier; a biodynamic farmer; an engineer and a 'biorich' demonstration property.
+Chapter 3 (new) provides six case studies of people who have used ‘biorich’ design and how it fits their unique applications: An award winning winery; a boutique dairy; a traditional grazier; a biodynamic farmer; an engineer and a 'biorich' demonstration property.
 This chapter also looks at environmental stewardship and Conservation Covenants

-Chapter 4 gives practical examples of how the design system can incorporate productive plants to create income while increasing biodiversity
+Chapter 4 (new) gives practical examples of how the design system can incorporate productive plants to create income while increasing biodiversity

 Chapter 5 describes how to incorporate farm forestry and improve biodiversity across all rural landscapes